Origin: a Latin derivative

-There is substantial evidence supporting the therapeutic benefits of oral supplementation of beta-caryophyllene.
+There is substantial evidence supporting the powerful benefits of oral supplementation of beta-caryophyllene.
 Further human clinical trials are needed, but current studies are already quite promising—as little as 1–2 drops of Copaiba oil produce noticeable results in humans.

-All doTERRA essential oils, including Copaiba, are CPTG Certified Pure Therapeutic Grade.
+All doTERRA essential oils, including Copaiba, are CPTG Certified Pure Tested Grade.
 This means that the oil is pure: there are no added fillers, synthetic ingredients, or harmful contaminants that would reduce its efficacy.
 Each batch of oil undergoes rigorous internal and third party testing to confirm that oils are meeting our quality standards.
 Every bottle of oil has a unique Quality ID that you can use to view the GC/MS test results from an independent, verified third party lab on Source to You.

 Because doTERRA Copaiba essential oil has approximately 55 percent BCP content, the amount of oil needed to produce noticeable results is incredibly small—only a couple of drops. doTERRA Copaiba oil is actually a blend of oils that come from four species of the copaifera tree: Copaifera reticulata, Copaifera officinalis, Copaifera coriacea, and Copaifera langsdorffii.
 This blend of multiple copaifera species contributes to a more potent and effective version of the essential oil.